What is the most unsafe food for rabbits? What foods can kill rabbits?

 Unlike us humans, rabbits don’t have the digestive capability to digest grains.

-If you give grains to an adult bunny, they can suffer from indigestion, bloating, gastrointestinal stasis, choking, or clogging of the digestive tract.
+If you give grains to an adult bunny, it can suffer from indigestion, bloating, gastrointestinal stasis, choking, or clogging of the digestive tract.

 This can cause a toxic overgrowth of harmful bacteria residing in the gut (a condition called enterotoxemia), which could lead to death.